Databricks vs Jedox comparison

 Data Science Platforms

-April 2024
+May 2024

 Find out what your peers are saying about Databricks, Microsoft, Alteryx and others in Data Science Platforms.
-Updated: April 2024.
+Updated: May 2024.

-771,063 professionals have used our research since 2012.
+772,679 professionals have used our research since 2012.

 Databricks is ranked 1st in Data Science Platforms with 78 reviews while Jedox is ranked 4th in Business Performance Management with 13 reviews.
 Databricks is rated 8.2, while Jedox is rated 8.0.
 The top reviewer of Databricks writes "A nice interface with good features for turning off clusters to save on computing".
 On the other hand, the top reviewer of Jedox writes "Powerful BI tool for analyzing financial performance and stable performance".
-Databricks is most compared with Amazon SageMaker, Informatica PowerCenter, Dataiku, Microsoft Azure Machine Learning Studio and Dremio, whereas Jedox is most compared with IBM Planning Analytics, Microsoft Power BI, Tableau, Anaplan and Oracle Hyperion.
+Databricks is most compared with Amazon SageMaker, Informatica PowerCenter, Dataiku, Dremio and Microsoft Azure Machine Learning Studio, whereas Jedox is most compared with IBM Planning Analytics, Microsoft Power BI, Tableau, Anaplan and Oracle Hyperion.

 We monitor all Data Science Platforms reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.